Moist Strawberry Cupcakes Infused with Mint and Rum.

 - 3/4 cup good quality strawberry jam

 - 3 tbsp fresh lime juice

 - 2 tsp baking powder

-- 4 tbsp melted butter (at room temperature)
+- 4 tbsp melted butter, cooled to room temperature

 - 1 cup granulated sugar

-- 1 large egg + 3 egg whites
+- 1 large egg + 3 egg whites, at room temperature

-- 1¼ cup plain, unsweetened full-fat yogurt (preferably Greek yogurt)
+- 1 1/4 cup plain, unsweetened full-fat yogurt (preferably Greek yogurt), at room temperature

 - 2 tsp pure vanilla extract